 Boneset, or Eupatorium perfoliatum, is characterized by its long leaves, which come to a point, and its noticeable white flowers, which grow in small clusters.
 A beautiful plant of the daisy (or Asteraceae) family, Boneset is traditionally used to disperse heat during elevated body temperatures.
 Boneset's bitter properties may improve appetite and digestion and support the organs of elimination by increasing circulation.
 Boneset is also a powerful immune-supportive herb.
 The availability of Boneset and ease of propagation allowed home cultivation of this botanical, which contributed to its prevalent use on plantations.

 Perhaps one of the most stunning and noticeable plants, Mullein, or Verbascum thaspus, not only has a medicinal purpose in folk medicine, but a spiritual one as well.
 Noted for its fuzzy, wool-like leaves, Mullein forms a basal rosette, or leafy structure, as a base during its first year of life.
 As Mullein matures, a stalk will arise, sprouting bright yellow flowers.
 This stalk can reach heights of up to eight feet tall.
 Mullein historically has been used to support the respiratory tract, and it is often consumed as a tea.
 When taken before bedtime, Mullein is believed to provide a connection between the present and ancestral world, creating a path of communication during dreams.
-In addition to these uses, Mullein was burned as incense, smoked, and even used topically as a poultice to support a healthy inflammation response.
+In addition to these uses, Mullein was burned as incense, smoked, and even used topically as a poultice to support a healthy inflammatory response.

 Mullein.
 Photo credit: Brittney Offenburg